-At Middletown Middle, the kid is the Principal for the Day.
-The actual Principal goes off-campus to some conference while the kid takes over.
-The student attends meetings, picks paint colors for the boy’s bathroom, scolds parents not parked in the right spot at the pick-up line.
-The Principal for a Day at Middletown Middle isn’t allowed to fire teachers anymore.
-Not since in ’75 when Joey Baggins fired the gym teacher and hired his dad.
-They also can’t grant snow days in June after the blizzard never came that summer day in ’83.
+At Middletown Middle, the kid is the literally the Principal for a Day.
+The actual principal goes off-campus to some conference while the kid takes over.
+The student attends meetings, picks paint colors for the boys’ bathroom, and scolds parents not parked correctly in the pick-up line.
+The Principal for a Day at Middletown Middle isn’t allowed to fire teachers anymore, though.
+Not since ’75, when Joey Baggins fired the gym teacher and hired his dad.
+They also can’t grant snow days in June, since the blizzard that never came that summer day in ’83.

-The Principal for a Day is selected by teachers.
-How the Principal for the Day is chosen is somewhat of a mystery because there are no rules.
-Usually, the student is the-wise-beyond-their-years type and is considered good at making decisions.
-In other words, the student most likely not to destroy the school.
+The teachers select the Principal for a Day.
+How they choose the Principal for a Day is somewhat of a mystery because nobody knows of any rules for the process.
+Usually, though, the student is the wise-beyond-their-years type and is considered good at making decisions.
+In other words, they generally pick the student most likely to not destroy the school.

-Before school, Rose met with the Assistant Principal, Ms. Thomspson, to discuss the day’s schedule.
+Before school, Rose met with the assistant principal, Ms. Thompson, to discuss the day’s schedule.
 It didn’t take long for Rose to flex her new authority.

 “No face painter?”
-Rose asks seeing what was lined up for MMSD.
-Rose had only a couple days left of being a second grader but often was mistaken for a kindergartener.
-“There was a face painter last year and the year before that.”
+Rose asked, seeing what was lined up for MMSD.
+Rose had only a couple days left of being a second-grader, but she small for her size and often mistaken for a kindergartener.
+“We had a face painter last year and the year before that.”

-“The regular face-painter wasn’t available this year,” Ms. Thompson explains.
-“But that’s okay right?
+“The regular face painter wasn’t available this year,” Ms. Thompson explained.
+“But that’s okay, right?
 Middletown Middle School Day is all about sharing good times with friends in a loving environment.”

-“That environment needs a face painter, Ms. Thompson,” Rose says.
+“That environment needs a face painter, Ms. Thompson,” Rose said.
 “It’s not Middletown Middle School Day without a face painter.”

-“One of the art teachers can probably-” Ms. Thompson begins but is immediately cut off.
+“One of the art teachers can probably …” Ms. Thompson began, but Rose immediately cut her off.

 “No way.
 We deserve a pro.”
-Rose interrupts.
-She looks at the clock.
+She looked at the clock.
 “I’m not sure how to read that clock right now, but I’ll give you three hours to find a face painter.
 Money is not an object.”

 “I’m a second-grader; I don’t do budgets, Ms. Thompson.
-If there is not a face-painter out there by 10am, I will send the kids back inside.”
+If we don’t have a face painter out there by 10 a.m., I’ll send the kids back inside.”

-When Ms. Thompson called LeFace to coax her out of retirement for the day, LeFace quickly told her no.
+When Ms. Thompson called LeFace to coax her out of retirement for the day, LeFace quickly refused.

 “I no longer paint faces.
 Furthermore, I don’t even own a car,” the woman said over the phone in a heavy French accent.
 “I enjoy sitting under my apple tree and reading.”

-“Well, that does sound lovely, but I’m afraid I cannot accept no, Ms. LeFace,” the assistant Principal, says, “We will provide transportation.”
+“Well, that does sound lovely, but I’m afraid I cannot accept ‘no,’ Ms. LeFace,” the assistant principal, said, “We will provide transportation.”

-Ms. Thompson responds, knowing she’d need to agree or else face Rose Batty’s wrath.
+Ms. Thompson knew she’d need to agree or else face Rose Batty’s wrath.
 “What are they, may I ask?”

 “Fine.
-Number two.
-You must set out a plate of cheeses to keep my energy up,” LeFace demands.
+Number two: you must set out a plate of cheeses to keep my energy up,” LeFace demanded.

 “But cheese.
 Cheese fuels me.
 Understand?”